maxxu05/relcon/README.md

 `--config` refers to the specific dictionary str key associated with a given config that includes all experimental parameters, such as epochs or learning rate.
 Specifically `25_3_8_motifdist` originates from `experiments/configs/MotifDist_expconfigs.py`.
 All available configs can be found in `experiments/configs/`

-#### [Step 2] Training and Evaluating RelCon <sub> <sup> where all Pairs are Positive ... but Some Pairs are More Positive than Others.</sup> </sub>
+### [Step 2] Training and Evaluating RelCon <sub> <sup> where all Pairs are Positive ... but Some Pairs are More Positive than Others.</sup> </sub>

 The RelCon approach now takes the previously trained learnable distance measure and uses it to identify which candidates are more positive and which are more negative.
-Then it learns an embedding space that preserves this ranking of "positiveness".
+RelCon then learns an **embedding space** that preserves the **hierarchical structure of relative similarities** between all of its candidates.
+This allows the model to **capture the subtle semantic differences between similar but distinct motions**, such as distinguishing between walking and running, or between indoor and outdoor cycling.

 <!-- $$